 *Submitting a manuscript by a submission date for a particular issue does not ensure publication in that issue.
 All submissions are considered based on quality, space available, suitable subject matter, and the review of the editorial team.

-Topics covered include programming, health and wellness, child development, marketing, ancillary services, and risk management.
+Topics covered include programming; health and wellness; youth development; marketing; ancillary services; risk management; and diversity, equity, and inclusion.
 We also publish research relevant to the camp profession.
 Many of our articles are written by camp directors and other camp professionals — people in the field who have firsthand knowledge and experience.

 Refer to the editorial calendar that follows for specific themes being covered in each issue of the magazine.
 Make sure to submit manuscripts as early as possible for consideration for particular issues.

 May/June - Staff Training Issue

 July/August - Personal and Professional Development

 September/October - Diversity, Equity, and Inclusion

 Camping Magazine accepts unsolicited manuscripts on topics related to the camp profession.
 The focus may be theory or practice.
 Manuscripts must contain information useful to camp professionals.
 All manuscripts must be the original work of the author and cannot have been previously published anywhere.